 Parties and Elections in America: The Electoral ProcessRowman & Littlefield Publishers #ad - Also new to the eighth edition is coverage of the continuing fallout of the 2008–2009 worldwide economic crisis, the failed Arab Spring, the upsurge of populism and the fragility of democracies, and the Nigerian elections.
 Cengage Learning.
 This new edition highlights information from the 2016 presidential election and the first year and a half of the Trump administration, while giving a practical look at elections through topics such as the media’s role in politics and campaign finance.

-Parties and Elections in America: The Electoral Process #ad - Written in a sharp and lively manner that will interest and engage students, presidential nominations, including local, state and local elections, this classic text provides comprehensive coverage of all elements of parties and elections in the United States, and national party organizations; American party history and party systems; state and local nominations, state, and presidential elections.
+Written in a sharp and lively manner that will interest and engage students, presidential nominations, including local, state and local elections, this classic text provides comprehensive coverage of all elements of parties and elections in the United States, and national party organizations; American party history and party systems; state and local nominations, state, and presidential elections.

 Investigating the President: Congressional Checks on Presidential PowerPrinceton University Press #ad - The authors examine the forces driving investigative power over time and across chambers, identify how hearings might influence the president's strategic calculations through the erosion of the president’s public approval rating, and uncover the pathways through which investigations have shaped public policy.